Car hits man riding bike in Wildwood, throwing him into ditch

 Brock ended up with a broken ankle, but James Vanek said it’s not clear if the injuries could have long-term effects.

-“I would have suspected he would have had a broken hip, broken ribs, maybe back injury, internal bleeding, none of that, it was amazing, it was a miracle.”
+“I would have suspected he would have had a broken hip, broken ribs, maybe back injury, internal bleeding, none of that, it was amazing, it was a miracle,” Brock’s dad said.

 However, Wildwood Mayor Jim Bowlin said they had recommended that to St. Louis County, but it was not approved.